semantic-textual-relatedness/Semantic_Relatedness_SemEval2024/README.md

 ## Dataset

-The STR dataset is available in the data folder or can be downloaded from Hugging Face.
+The STR dataset is available in the data folder or can be downloaded from Hugging Face (coming soon).

 Subtasks